 Open Access Week is a global event where members of the academic and research community teach, learn, and share information about this publishing model.

-Almost 50,000 theses and dissertations by Ohio State students are open access via the University Libraries’ partnership with the OhioLINK ETD Center.
+Almost 50,000 theses and dissertations by Ohio State students are open access via The Ohio State University Libraries’ partnership with the OhioLINK ETD Center.
 With participation from thirty universities and colleges in Ohio, the OhioLink ETD Center houses a combined collection of over 50,000 electronic theses and dissertations and has over 25 million total downloads worldwide.

-OSU's institutional repository, the Knowledge Bank, provides digital content publishing and archiving for OSU facutly, staff, and graduate students.
+The Ohio State University's institutional repository, the Knowledge Bank, provides digital content publishing and archiving for faculty, staff, and graduate students.
 Many materials in the Knowledge Bank are available as open access.

-Content on The Ohio State University Libraries’ website for which OSUL owns the copyright (or has permission to sublicense) is licensed under a Creative Commons Attribution (CC BY) license.
+Content on the University Libraries’ website for which University Libraries owns the copyright (or has permission to sublicense) is licensed under a Creative Commons Attribution (CC BY) license.
 For more information, please visit: https://go.osu.edu/osul-copyright-info.